 Help get the nursery ready for when the baby comes home.

 Find the latest information about COVID-19:

-Learn more about the disease and advice for pregnant women and families on our blog at newsmomsneed.org.
+Learn more about the disease and advice for pregnant people and families on our blog at newsmomsneed.org.

 Stay up-to-date on upcoming events at marchforbabies.org or by calling us at 888-663-4637.

 March of Dimes follows the COVID-19 guidelines and recommendations from the CDC.
-You can view real-time updates on the disease, guidance for pregnant women and travel advisories at here.
+You can view real-time updates on the disease, guidance for pregnant people and travel advisories at here.

 Mom and Baby COVID-19 Intervention and Support Fund

 March of Dimes established the Mom and Baby COVID-19 Intervention and Support Fund to address the urgent need for research, advocacy and education to protect moms, babies and families from COVID-19 and the unknown future effects of the virus.